Skroutz: marketplace guide

 - Price - the product's price.

 - Product URL - the URL to the product on your own webstore.
-This URL must be secure (i.e.: HTTPS), can only point to a product page – not a category or collections page.
+This URL must be secure (i.e.: HTTPS) and can only point to a product page – not a category or collections of pages.

 - Shipping time - the time it takes to ship the product, in days.
 E.g.: 2.